-- Leaving a dangerous weapon, such as a knife or a loaded firearm, where a child can easily reach it;
+- Leaving a weapon, such as a knife or a loaded firearm, where a child can easily reach it;

 - Leaving a child with a babysitter who has a history of abusive behavior,